MicrosoftDocs/learn/learn-pr/student-evangelism/create-and-manipulate-tables-using-the-datascience-library/includes/05-example-gender-ratio-in-the-us-population.md

 ## Example: Trends in Gender

-We are now equipped with enough coding skills to examine features and trends in subgroups of the U.S. population.
+We are now equipped with enough coding skills to examine features and trends in subgroups of the United States population.
 In this example, we will look at the distribution of males and females across age groups.
 We will continue using the `us_pop` table from the previous section.